The second flu season of the pandemic is off and running, and every cough and sniffle will carry an extra worry: possible COVID-19 infection.

-"While you could say certain symptoms are slightly more associated with one virus than the other, there's enough overlap that there's uncertainty," cautioned Fahimi.
+"While certain symptoms are slightly more associated with one virus than the other, there's enough overlap that there's uncertainty," cautioned Fahimi.
 "So we wouldn't use the presence or absence of those symptoms to rule in or out either illness."

-The typical symptoms of flu are relatively consistent – fever, cough and muscle aches.
-These are also common in COVID-19, but it's become clear as the pandemic has progressed that COVID-19 symptoms vary more wildly than those of the flu – from no symptoms at all in some 45 percent of cases to deadly pneumonia and myriad cardiovascular and neurological issues, said Chin-Hong.
+Typical flu symptoms are relatively consistent: fever, cough and muscle aches.
+These are also common in COVID-19, but COVID-19 symptoms vary more wildly than those of the flu, from no symptoms at all to deadly pneumonia and myriad cardiovascular and neurological issues, said Chin-Hong.

-"Influenza is engineered to cause disease, so once you get influenza, you're going to get symptoms and be stuck in bed," said Chin-Hong.
+"Influenza is engineered to cause disease, so once you get it, you're going to have symptoms and be stuck in bed," said Chin-Hong.
 "COVID depends on what soil it lands on.
 Once you get COVID, you can have a wide range of consequences."

-Another sign that could point to COVID-19 is low oxygen saturation, which can cause shortness of breath, although it often goes unnoticed without a pulse oximetry measurement.
+Another sign that can point to COVID-19 is low oxygen saturation, which can cause shortness of breath, although it often goes unnoticed without a pulse oximetry measurement.

-Children under 10 are less likely to be infected with and show symptoms of COVID-19, so if they have flu-like symptoms, they more likely have the flu, he added.
+Children under 10 are less likely to be infected with and show symptoms of COVID-19, so if they have flu-like symptoms, they're more likely to have the flu, he added.

-But these are only generalizations.
-The variable nature of COVID-19 means the only way to know whether you are infected is to get a COVID-19 test.
+But these are generalizations.
+Thanks to the variable nature of COVID-19, the only way to know whether you're infected is to be tested.